lionicsheriff/SublimeAcmePlumbing/README.md

 There is a small api to allow other plugins to inject new rules, actions, and tests.
 These have higher priority than the default settings, but lower than anything user defined.

-They are in the SublimePlumb module:
+They are in the AcmePlumbing module:

 These add new plumbing